Gustav Richter: Prisoner of war in the USSR

 On 21 January 1945, while in Soviet custody toward the end of World War II, Richter shared a prison cell with Raoul Wallenberg at Lubyanka prison.
 On 1 March 1945, Richter was moved from his cell and he never saw Wallenberg again.
 Richter testified in Sweden in 1955 that Wallenberg was interrogated at least once by the Soviets for about an hour and a half.
 According to Richter, this interrogation took place in early February 1945.

 After several years in prisoner-of-war camps in the Soviet Union, Richter was tried and convicted of war crimes in 1951.

 Trial in West Germany

-Richter was transferred to Western Germany in 1955.
+Richter was transferred to West Germany in 1955.
 Preparations for Richter's trial began there in 1961, but the trial did not begin until December 1981.
 The basis for Richter's conviction was the plan, signed by him, to deport Romanian Jewry to Belzec.
 In early 1982, Richter was sentenced to four years of imprisonment but was released on the basis that he had already spent time in prison whilst in the Soviet Union.